CS-DS-125/125book/py4e_rst/05-iterations.rst

 In the body of the loop, we add 1 to the current value of ``count`` for each of the values in the list.
-While the loop is executing, the value of ``count`` is the number of values we have seen “so far”.
+While the loop is executing, the value of ``count`` is the number of values we have seen "so far".

 Once the loop completes, the value of ``count`` is the total number of items.
-The total number “falls in our lap” at the end of the loop.
+The total number "falls in our lap" at the end of the loop.
 We construct the loop so that we have what we want when the loop finishes.

 Another similar loop that computes the total of a set of numbers is as